The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Abstract

 \section{Abstract}

-Explainability of AI systems is critical for users to take informed actions and hold systems accountable.
-While ``opening the opaque box'' is important, understanding \textit{who} opens the box can govern if the Human-AI interaction is effective.
-In this paper, we conduct a mixed-methods study of how two different groups of \textit{whos}---people with and without a background in AI---perceive different types of AI explanations.
-These groups were chosen to look at how disparities in AI backgrounds can exacerbate the creator-consumer gap.
-We quantitatively share \textit{what} the perceptions are along five dimensions: confidence, intelligence, understandability, second chance, and friendliness.
-Qualitatively, we highlight \textit{how} the AI background influences each group's interpretations and elucidate \textit{why} the differences might exist through the lenses of appropriation and cognitive heuristics.
-We find that~(1)~both groups had unwarranted faith in numbers, to different extents and for different reasons, (2)~each group found explanatory values in different explanations that went beyond the usage we designed them for, and (3)~each group had different requirements of what counts as humanlike explanations.
-Using our findings, we discuss potential negative consequences such as harmful manipulation of user trust and propose design interventions to mitigate them.
-By bringing conscious awareness to \textit{how} and \textit{why} AI backgrounds shape perceptions of potential creators and consumers in XAI, our work takes a formative step in advancing a pluralistic Human-centered Explainable AI discourse.
+Explainability of AI systems is critical for users to take informed actions.
+Understanding \textit{who} opens the black-box of AI is just as important as opening it.
+We conduct a mixed-methods study of how two different groups—people with and without AI background—perceive different types of AI explanations.
+Quantitatively, we share user perceptions along five dimensions.
+Qualitatively, we describe how AI background can influence interpretations, elucidating the differences through lenses of appropriation and cognitive heuristics.
+We find that (1) both groups showed unwarranted faith in numbers for different reasons and (2) each group found value in different explanations beyond their intended design.
+Carrying critical implications for the field of XAI, our findings showcase how AI generated explanations can have negative consequences despite best intentions and how that could lead to harmful manipulation of trust.
+We propose design interventions to mitigate them.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~User studies} \ccsdesc[300]{Human-centered computing~Empirical studies in collaborative and social computing} \ccsdesc[500]{Computing methodologies~Artificial intelligence}